stonesam92/ChitChat/Readme.markdown

 \*Media uploading **is** supported when dragging the image/video file into the app's window.
 Uploading using the upload button is currently not supported, since WKWebView provides no easy mechanism for using `<input type="file">` tags.

-**Note**: the app is not signed with an Apple developer cert.
-If you have Gatekeeper enabled, the first time you run it you must right click the app in Finder and select "Open".

-##Note To WhatsApp

-Given the [recent situation regarding WhatsAPI](https://github.com/venomous0x/WhatsAPI), I feel obliged to stress that this project does **not** attempt to reverse engineer the WhatsApp API or attempt to reimplement any part of the WhatsApp client's communications with the WhatsApp servers.

-Any communication between the user and WhatsApp servers is handled by WhatsApp Web itself; this is merely a native wrapper for WhatsApp Web, more akin to a clone of Safari than of any WhatsApp software.

-Having read the WhatsApp EULA, I believe that, since this project does not make any attempt to reverse engineer or automate any parts of the WhatsApp service, it is compliant with WhatsApp's terms of service.

-If this is not the case, please contact me at stonesam92@gmail.com and I will take down the project.

 ##License